gpodder/gpodder.github.io/docs/index.md

  * Device compatibility (2.x only): [iPod Touch](ipod-touch.md), [MTP devices](mtp-devices.md)
  * Resuming Media Player for use with gPodder: [Panucci](https://github.com/gpodder/panucci)
  * How to configure [YouTube](youtube.md) support
- * [gPodder.net web service documentation](http://wiki.gpodder.org/w/index.php?title=Special%3APrefixIndex&prefix=Web+Services&namespace=0) (will take you to the gpodder.org wiki)
- * All other content from the wiki is believed to have migrated here; but, in case we missed something, you can find the old wiki at [http://wiki.gpodder.org/](http://wiki.gpodder.org/)